-- Barton Manor School may also need to take action in response to 'low-level' concerns about staff, which typically would be behaviours which are inconsistent with our staff code of conduct, including inappropriate conduct outside of work and concerns that do not meet the allegations threshold. - Where low-level concerns are reported to the school, the headteacher will to share or liaise with the LADO enquiries officer via the LADO Enquiry Line. - Low-level concerns will be recorded in writing and reviewed so potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern is identified, the school will implement appropriate action, for example consulting with the LADO enquiry line and following our disciplinary procedures. - Additional information regarding low-level concerns is contained with our staff behaviour policy/code of conduct this includes what a low-level concern is and the importance of sharing them.
+- DSTC may also need to take action in response to 'low-level' concerns about staff, which typically would be behaviours which are inconsistent with our staff code of conduct, including inappropriate conduct outside of work and concerns that do not meet the allegations threshold. - Where low-level concerns are reported to the school/college, the Principal (or the Vice Principal / DSL if delegated) will share or liaise with the LADO enquiries officer via the LADO Enquiry Line. - Low-level concerns will be recorded in writing and reviewed so potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Where a pattern is identified, DSTC will implement appropriate action, for example consulting with the LADO enquiry line and following our disciplinary procedures. - Additional information regarding low-level concerns is contained with our staff Code of Conduct this includes what a low-level concern is and the importance of sharing them.